zillydev/hitl-interface/README.md

 # HITL Interface

-A Human-in-the-Loop interface for workflow generation and management, built with React, TypeScript, and Tailwind CSS v4.
+A Human-in-the-Loop interface for workflow generation and management, built with React, TypeScript, Tailwind CSS v4 and Zustand.

 ## Features